 Dashboard

 The mission of Student Support Services-TRIO (SSS) is to increase the college retention and graduation rates of program participants at the University of New Mexico Main Campus.
 The SSS program draws upon a holistic framework where committed participants receive individualized support by addressing their educational and personal needs.
-Support is offered through academic advising, tutoring, mentoring, career advisement, personal guidance, financial guidance, graduate school guidance, workshops, and social/cultural events.
-SSS Supplemental Grant Awards are available to eligible participants based upon available funds.
+Support is offered through academic advising, tutoring, mentoring, career advisement, personal guidance, financial guidance, graduate school guidance, workshops, and academic enrichment activities.
 The SSS program is 100% federally funded through a grant from the US Department of Education TRIO Programs.

 SSS targets 160 UNM undergraduate students who are first-generation to college, low-income, and/or have a documented disability.
 The definition of low-income is specific to the federal TRIO programs and “means an individual from a family whose taxable income for the preceding year did not exceed 150 percent of an amount equal to the poverty level determined by using criteria of poverty established by the Bureau of the Census.”